EtherealSoul/EtherealSoul.github.io/docs/documentation.md

 • Filter messages to reduce clutter
 • Spot problems with your rules or setup

-**When to use:** Debug rules, troubleshoot problems, or learn how MIDI works
+**When to use:** Debug rules, learn MIDI, verify connections, troubleshoot any issues

 ### Help Tab
 **Purpose:** Access documentation and examples